amrutavaidya1195/Render-If-Component/README.md

   * Code snippet for using render-if with an apex input text -

     `<apex:inputText id="inputDetails" styleClass="inputStyle" value="{!strInputDetails}" html-render-if="val('.selectCategory') ==            'Other'"/>`
+  * Rerender attribute cannot be used with the controlling element for which dependent elements have render-if attribute.
+That means for any controlling element which has been included in the render-if expression as a selector; reRender cannot be applied.
+If reRender is used with such element than any event fired on that element will not have any effect on the dependent elements.
 ## Support for Operators ##
   * Logical Operators : Render-If supports logical AND and logical OR to be used in the render-if expression.
 With the help of this multiple conditions can be provided in a single render-if expression.
     * Example -